 \subsection{Face forgery detection}

 Early face forgery detection methods initially focused on extracting hand-crafted features, such as eye-blinking frequency \cite{li2018ictu}, head pose inconsistency \cite{yang2019exposing}, face warping artifacts \cite{li2018exposing}, and rPPG features \cite{ciftci2020fakecatcher}.
 With the rise of deep learning and artificial intelligence, numerous learning-based methods emerged to improve detection accuracy.
-Some generic CNNs, such as the Xception network \cite{chollet2017xception, kong2022detect, luo2021generalizing, qian2020thinking}, EfficientNet-b4 \cite{tan2019efficientnet, luo2023beyond}, and Capsule network \cite{nguyen2019capsule}, have been utilized for face forgery detection, showing promising results.
+Some generic CNNs, such as the Xception network \cite{chollet2017xception, kong2022detect, luo2021generalizing, qian2020thinking, chen2021robust}, EfficientNet-b4 \cite{tan2019efficientnet, luo2023beyond, zhang2023bi, zhang2024face, nguyen2024laa}, and Capsule network \cite{nguyen2019capsule}, have been utilized for face forgery detection, showing promising results.
 However, these methods often need to be more balanced in training data, leading to poor generalization capabilities.
 In response, some approaches have focused on extracting common forgery features.
 For example, Face X-ray \cite{li2020face} and SBI \cite{shiohara2022detecting} aimed to extract common face blending features, enhancing model generalizability.
 F$^{3}$Net and Luo et al. \cite{luo2021generalizing} mined frequency artifacts, while DCL \cite{sun2022dual} and CFM \cite{luo2023beyond} employed contrastive learning schemes for more generalized Deepfake detection.
-With the rapid advancements in vision transformers (ViT), several ViT-based approaches \cite{dong2022protecting, shao2022detecting, zhuang2022uia, wang2022m2tr, kong2023enhancing, guan2022delving, miao2023f} have been developed, showing superior detection performance.
+NoiseDF \cite{wang2023noise} raised an innovative idea to distinguish Deepface-specific noise traces from common noises within each single frame, providing additional interpretability.
+With the rapid advancements in vision transformers (ViT), several ViT-based approaches \cite{dong2022protecting, zhuang2022uia, kong2023enhancing, guan2022delving, cheng2023voice, wang2023deep, yu2023narrowing, cheng2024diffusion, luo2024forgery, yu2024distilling, wang2023spatial, guo2023ldfnet, liao2023famm, cheng2023voice} have been developed, showing superior detection performance.